Parisson/TimeSide/docs/source/tutorials/data_management.rst

 Data management
 ===============

-TimeSide offers various ways to access to audio data or metadata. `AnalyzerResult` is the python data structure where TimeSide embeds all the data resulting from a given analyzer processors after a run.
+TimeSide offers various ways to access to audio data or metadata. ``AnalyzerResult`` is the python data structure where TimeSide embeds all the data resulting from a given analyzer processors after a run.
 It is thus the base object to access the analysis results and all the corresponding metadata.
-Bellow are some examples of use of the AnalyzerResult object and some of its methods.
+Bellow are some examples of use of the ``AnalyzerResult`` object and some of its methods.

 Usage ::

    AnalyzerResult(data_mode=None, time_mode=None)

-Four different *time_mode- can be specified:
+Four different ``time_mode`` can be specified:

 - ``framewise`` : data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
 - ``global`` : a global data value is return for the entire audio item